-Our breast cancer oncology nurse navigators are our patients’ advocate, helping to reinforce and support the physician/patient relationship.
+Colorado Total Breast Health is honored to provide our patients the expert care of Sarah Cannon Cancer Institute breast cancer nurse navigators.
+These nurse navigators are our patients' advocates, helping to reinforce and support the physician/patient relationship.
 Their goal is to enhance your quality of life, provide a sense of autonomy and help you manage your own health.

 Our mission is to provide you and your family with education, support and coordination to help journey through your care after a cancer diagnosis.